hyi96/TaskApp/docs/README.md

 # TaskApp Documentation

 **TaskApp** is a cross-platform desktop productivity application built with [Avalonia UI](https://avaloniaui.net/) and .NET 10.
 It combines task management with a gamification layer — users earn gold by completing tasks and spend it on custom rewards.
+The application currently targets `net10.0-windows10.0.19041.0` due to the `Microsoft.Toolkit.Uwp.Notifications` dependency used for Windows toast notifications, but the core codebase is platform-agnostic and can be built for macOS and Linux by switching to a plain `net10.0` TFM (notifications will be a no-op on non-Windows platforms).

 ## Features